This information explains how to get rid of unused medicine.

 Not all drug take-back events can take controlled substances.

-The best way to get rid of your unused controlled substances is to bring them to a controlled substance public disposal location.
+The best way to get rid of unused controlled substances is to bring them to a controlled substance public disposal location.
 To find one in your area, search the DEA Diversion Control Division website or call 800-882-9539.

 - Place the mixture in a plastic bag or non-recyclable container.
 Wrap the bag or container with strong tape.
 This will create a more secure seal and keep it from leaking.